hannahjayneknight/interiorcardamage/README.md

 ## Data Generation

 ### ```testing```
-This was an initial test to get used to Imperial's HPC, make sure blender would run on the HPC and output into the desired folder.
+This was an initial test to get used to Imperial's HPC, make sure blender would run on the HPC and other testing purposes.

 ### ```renaming```
 Whenever I need to walk through a folder and rename the images (eg because I am merging folders).